watzthisco/intro-to-react/solutions/lab04/README.md

-# Lab15 - Persisting data in localStorage using Redux and displaying it in React
+# Lab04 - Testing React
-Solution to lab 15 from Intro to React, by Chris Minnick
+Solution to lab 4 from Intro to React, by Chris Minnick

 To get started, run npm install inside this folder.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).